Learning Efficient Guardrails for Compliance: Constructing and

 \subsection{Data Splits}

-The full construction process yields over 314K trajectory–policy pairs, but this raw scale is not directly suitable for evaluation: the distribution is highly imbalanced, with domains such as Reddit and Map contributing only source-subdomain examples, while others dominate with far larger pair counts.
-To create a more balanced and tractable benchmark, we curate a 59,997-pair subset that equalizes both labels and generalization settings.
-This balanced dataset contains 25,435 violation cases (42.4\%) and 34,562 non-violation cases, with 35,012 source pairs and 24,985 target pairs (41.6\% cross-subdomain).
-We split the data into training and test sets with an 8:2 ratio, resulting in 49,997 training pairs and 12,000 test pairs.
-Coverage across all five domains is preserved, with detailed statistics provided in~\Cref{tab:dataset-stats}.
+While the full construction yields over 314K trajectory--policy pairs, the raw distribution is highly imbalanced; for instance, domains such as Reddit and Map contain only source-subdomain examples.
+To support tractable and balanced evaluation, we curate a 59,997-pair benchmark, denoted as \benchname, by balancing label distribution and preserving coverage across generalization settings.
+This subset contains 25,435 violation cases (42.4\%) and 34,562 non-violation cases, including 24,985 cross-subdomain pairs (41.6\%), as summarized in~\Cref{tab:dataset-stats}.

+For the standard evaluation setting, we apply an 8:2 train--test split at the base-trajectory level, resulting in 49,997 training examples and 12,000 test examples.
+Specifically, we partition examples according to the 733 unique base trajectories, ensuring that no base trajectory appears in both training and test sets.
+This trajectory-isolated split reduces memorization and leakage risks from trajectory reuse while preserving coverage across all five domains.

-In addition to full-trajectory evaluation, we construct prefix-based splits to probe model robustness under partial information.
-Standardized trajectories contain an average of 9.3 actions; for violation cases, we truncate trajectories to the first $N$ steps ($N=1\ldots5$), re-match them with their corresponding policies, and re-label the resulting pairs.
-This setting is motivated by the study of early decision-making under incomplete observations~\citep{DBLP:conf/fat/KumarHMCI25,bian-etal-2025-ptoco,otth2025maximizing}, enabling us to assess whether models can detect early signals (e.g. partial action sequences suggesting upcoming violations) of policy violations before observing the full trajectory.
+In addition to full-trajectory evaluation, we construct prefix-based splits to probe robustness under partial information.
+Since standardized trajectories contain 9.3 actions on average, we truncate violation cases to the first $N$ steps ($N=1,\ldots,5$), re-match the truncated prefixes with their policies, and re-label the resulting pairs.
+This setting, motivated by early decision-making studies~\citep{DBLP:conf/fat/KumarHMCI25,bian-etal-2025-ptoco,otth2025maximizing}, tests whether models can detect early signals of likely policy violations before the full trajectory is observed.

+\paragraph{Trajectory-level Isolation.} To reduce memorization and leakage risks, we additionally construct a strict trajectory-isolated split by partitioning the benchmark according to the 733 unique base trajectories.
+Under this split, no base trajectory appears in both training and test sets, yielding 0\% trajectory overlap.
+This setting provides a stronger test of whether models learn transferable compliance patterns rather than memorizing trajectory-specific idiosyncrasies.